melody-curriculum/april29/README.md

 	- Command + tab
 	- Command + S
 	- Command + R
-- **Exercise**: About Me (can you fill in the page to display your your name and a greeting message?)
+- **Exercise**: on the About Me page can you fill in the page to display your your name and a greeting message?

 ## Setup Instructions
 To get started, we'll need to download a copy of the project we'll be working on together.
 Please download today's project code and open it in Atom.